ti-uni-bielefeld/T-SIMD/README.md

 If you find any bugs or errors in **T-SIMD**, please [open an issue on GitHub](https://github.com/ti-uni-bielefeld/T-SIMD/issues).

-Alternatively, or for other inquiries, contact [Ralf Möller](http://www.ti.uni-bielefeld.de/html/people/moeller/) (moeller@ti.uni-bielefeld.de).
+Alternatively, or for other inquiries, contact [Prof. Dr.-Ing.
+Ralf Möller](http://www.ti.uni-bielefeld.de/html/people/moeller/) (moeller@ti.uni-bielefeld.de).